2020 Islamabad United season: Season summary

 Islamabad United started their campaign with a defeat against the defending champions, Quetta Gladiators in the opening game of the tournament.
 They won their next two matches against Multan Sultans and Lahore Qalanders respectively.
 In their fourth match, Quetta Gladiators again defeated Islamabad.
 Their next match against Peshawar Zalmi was washed out due to rain.
 They lost their next match against Karachi Kings by 5 wickets.
 Islamabad defeated Lahore Qalanders convincingly in their next match by 71 runs which was the highest winning margin in PSL.
 It marked their last win in the tournament as they faced defeat in their remaining three matches.

-The side finished last in the group and were knocked-out of the tournament.
+The team finished last in the group and were knocked-out of the tournament.